 Fact: Don’t discount your old-fashioned keyword research!
 It’s still important.

 Wait.
-Didn’t I just say at the beginning of this article that the old-fashioned keyword is dead?
+Didn’t we just say at the beginning of this article that the old-fashioned keyword is dead?

 Keywords used to be the end-all-be-all of SEO.
 We could pick a keyword and do a bunch of on-page keyword stuffing and link building to start ranking for it.
-They were super short keywords too, like “SEO basics” and “Minneapolis electrician” and “payroll software.”
-That time, when an SEO could do some magical stuff and suddenly a website would rank, is very over.
+They were super short keywords too, like “SEO basics,” “Minneapolis electrician,” and “payroll software.”
+The time when an SEO could do some magical stuff and suddenly a website would rank is very over.
 Keywords, in that sense, are dead.

 Here’s an example of how keywords and topics should work together:

 Let’s say you’re a SAAS company providing property management software to landlords.
 Some of your features include letting potential renters apply online, tracking rent payments, managing maintenance requests, and providing a place for tenants to get ahold of you (and track it).